NPN26/Healthcareuserinterface/README.md

-  # Healthcare User Interface (Copy)
+  # Healthcare User Interface

-  This is a code bundle for Healthcare User Interface (Copy).
-The original project is available at https://www.figma.com/design/2uqAFhu2HMZRcn7Z185TZB/Healthcare-User-Interface--Copy-.
+  This is a code bundle for Healthcare User Interface.

   ## Running the code